neilenns/mobiflight-docs/content/devices/led/_index.md

 Boards are limited in the number of LEDs they can drive simultaneously due to current restrictions.
 Each board pin can typically supply or sink a maximum of 20-40 mA, and the total current draw for all pins combined must not exceed the board's rated limit, often around 200-400 mA.
 Exceeding these limits can cause the board to behave unpredictably.

-To control more LEDs from a single board consider using an LED driver chip, which can be connected to MobiFlight as an [output shift register](/devices/output-shift-register).
+To control more LEDs from a single board, consider using an LED driver chip, which can be connected to MobiFlight as an [output shift register](/devices/output-shift-register).